If you think the economy is bad, here’s a sign of the times. It’s gotten so bad that TV characters these days can’t afford a live-in maid.

 You may end up in a lengthy romance.
 Well, who knows?
 It happened in Who’s the Boss? and The Nanny.
 Or maybe you'll have a sibling who will marry your live-in help, in the way that it happened on Frasier.

 Or at least you may end up with somebody who becomes an honorary member of the family.
-That’s what happens with Alice, of course, in The Brady Bunch.
-When the Bradys consider moving to a new house in an episode, Alice says that she would rather not move.
+That’s what happens with Alice in The Brady Bunch.
+For instance, when the Bradys consider moving to a new house in an episode, Alice says that she would rather not move.

 “This whole thing kind of depresses me, Mrs. Brady.
 I got my routine all worked out here.
 I don’t know if I’ll be able to function some place else.”